OSU-Cyberlab/CyberCAN/README.md

 CyberCAN offer valuable resources for developing and testing more resilient control and defence mechanisms, contributing significantly to the safety and cybersecurity of automotive systems.

+# Pre-requisites

+Tool for decoding J1939: https://systemscyber.engr.colostate.edu/learn/J1939BasicsAndTools provides comprehensive information related to J1939 CAN message decoding.
+Another tool to decode the CAN message is the pretty_j1939 project. https://github.com/nmfta-repo/pretty_j1939.

+MATLAB 2023a to run CyberCAN

+A valid Python enabled IDE for CAN log decdoing and analysis

 # How to use CyberCAN